Install k9s on Linux

 Consider using a terminal multiplexer like

-to keep multiple k9s windows open simultaneously, especially for managing complex clusters.If you encounter issues, check the k9s GitHub repository (https://github.com/derailed/k9s) for known issues and solutions.
+tmuxorscreento keep multiple k9s windows open simultaneously, especially for managing complex clusters.If you encounter issues, check the k9s GitHub repository (https://github.com/derailed/k9s) for known issues and solutions.